johanberntsson/ozmoo/documentation/manual/techreport.md

 ## General flags

     BGCOL=n
+    BGCOLDM=n

-Set the background colour.
+Set the background colour for normal mode and darkmode.

     BORDERCOL=n
+    BORDERCOLDM=n

-Set the border colour.
+Set the border colour for normal mode and darkmode.

     CACHE_PAGES=n

 Set the minimum number of memory pages to use for the cache (used to buffer pages otherwise residing at $D000-$FFFF).

+    CURSORCOL=n
+	CURSORCOLDM=n

+Set the cursor colour for normal mode and darkmode.

     COL2=n
     COL3=n